1. What Will You Get at the End of the Process?

-4. Give me an Example of a Session on the Business planning day.
+4. Example of a Session on the Business Planning Day.

 We will challenge the group to review their share of the category in each customer, versus other suppliers and ask what is possible to supply.
 And what performance is possible to deliver.
 Then identify the headroom for each category for each customer.
 This is known as the ‘Share of Stomach’ principle copied from Birds Eye who used to take an even loftier approach to ‘share’ by challenging themselves on their share of consumer’s stomachs!
 Birds Eye didn’t take their current catalogue and forecast growth, they looked at what percentage of frozen foods consumers ate, what their percentage was and identified two opportunities; The headroom from Birds Eye’s percentage to the Frozen Food’s percentage and also the potential growth of Frozen Foods within the stomach, i.e. where could they detail from?

 5. What is the Next Step on Business Planning?